 This controller is designed to drive two NMOS FETs.
-Typically, lower $R{DSON}$ values are better for improving the overall efficiency of the controller.
-However, as the $R{DSON}$ for the low-side FET decreases, the minimum current limit increases; therefore, ensure selection of the appropriate values for the FETs, inductor, output capacitors, and current limit resistor.
+Typically, lower R{DSON} values are better for improving the overall efficiency of the controller.
+However, as the R{DSON} for the low-side FET decreases, the minimum current limit increases; therefore, ensure selection of the appropriate values for the FETs, inductor, output capacitors, and current limit resistor.
 The Texas Instruments' CSD87381P and CSD87588N devices are recommended for the controllers, depending on the required maximum current.
+Switching and DC losses can vary across FETs, and as such each FET should have a power dissipation specification that meets or exceeds the total losses from the expected load conditions.